seudev/dockerized-apps/dbeaver/7.2.5/README.md

 **Note**: The `xhost +local:root` command can be executed directly, without be append to `~./profile` file, but this mode is necessary re-execute each system boot.

-### Create a shortcut on the desktop (Optional)
+### Create a shortcut on the desktop and in the Start Menu (Optional)

-Run the below script to download and configure the shortcut in your desktop.
+Run the below script to download and configure the shortcut in your desktop and in the Start Menu.

 ```sh
 mkdir -p ~/seudev/dockerized-apps/dbeaver/7.2.5 \